 Mental health during a pandemic

-I heard in the News that there's online support for stressed people like me.
+I heard that there’s online support for stressed people like me.
 Am not sure how this can work for me without the needed airtime or data.
-I don't know how not to be angry about things like not being able to go to school; to reach my support system, including the social worker who helped me after attempting suicide.
-She's based in Vereeniging, which is two taxis away from my home in Evaton!
-The social workers in the local clinic are giving priority to gender-based violence and coronavirus cases, and the alcohol and cigarette addicts suffering withdrawal symptoms.
+I don’t know how not to be angry about things like not being able to go to school, to reach my support system, and especially the social worker who helped me after attempting suicide.
+She’s based in Vereeniging, which is two taxis away from my home in Evaton.
+The social workers in the local clinic are giving priority to GBV and coronavirus cases and the alcohol and cigarette addicts suffering withdrawal symptoms.

 I spoke to my mother about how the lockdown is affecting me.
-I would like some money to buy data or to go for counselling, but I can't stress her with this.
-She's preoccupied with looking for money to buy food.
-I wish I could speak to a counsellor especially on the days I lose all hope.
+I would like some money to buy data or to go for counselling but I can’t stress her with this.
+She’s preoccupied with looking for money to buy food.
+I wish I could speak to a counsellor especially on the days I feel hopeless.
 I had such a day last week after an encounter with the boys in the neighbourhood.
 They hurled abuses at me when I refused to join the food riots and the looting of delivery vans and shops.
 They said I needed to do my part as a man to provide for my family.
-Organised criminality is condoned in my hood and there are serious consequences for going against the grain.
-My acts of defiance will cause sanctions by the community members.
-For instance, people won't be willing to lend mealie meal and sugar to us, yet our community's practice of borrowing essentials from each other is most useful during a crisis.
+Organised criminality is condoned in my hood and there are serious consequences for people who go against the grain.
+My acts of defiance will cause sanctions by the community members, for instance, our neighbours will refuse to lend mealie meal and sugar to us.
+Yet our community’s practice of borrowing essentials from each other is most useful during a crisis.